nogibjj/SQL_DY/README.md

 ![Sichuan Derby RR](https://user-images.githubusercontent.com/81750079/200147137-6aeaa175-d555-4d5b-b851-d1f876cb6063.JPG)

+### Objective of this project

-### This project is focuing on creating SQLite3 database via codespaces by using the data I have collected by my own through out the years.
+This project is focuing on creating SQLite3 database via codespaces by using the data I have collected by my own through out the years.
 Then try to gain insights from .db database using SQL queries.

 ### Inisghts Table